Built ca: 1855-56 by Simon Libby for John W Munger. Possibly designed by Charles K Kirby.

 A large double house in the Venetian Gothic style.

-John Wesley Munger was born in Thompson CT, in the far north-east corner of the state, in 1813.
-He came to Portland prior to December of 1840 as it was there and then that he married Emeline Roberts of Thopsham.
-In 1844 he was a councilor at law with an office on Middle Street and a home on Bracket Street.
+John Wesley Munger was born in Thompson CT, in the far northeast corner of the state, in 1813.
+He came to Portland prior to December of 1840 as it was there and then that he married Emeline Roberts of Topsham.
+In 1844 he was a counselor at law with an office on Middle Street and a home on Bracket Street.
 The family would relocate to Spring Street prior to building our subject.
 Munger retained his office on Middle Street until the fire of 1866.
-After the fire, the Middle Street district became the center of the wholesale dry goods market that boomed in the post Civil War era.
+After the fire, the Middle Street district became the center of the wholesale dry goods market that boomed in the post-Civil War era.
 Munger then moved his office to a location on Fore Street near the Portland Company works

 Ruskin’s previous writings on art had already introduced him to American artists and thinkers.
 His works, listed above, introduced him to a whole new group of influential people.
 It has been said that in the 1850’s he was every bit as popular as Dickens and Sir Walter Scott.
 Given the dates and popularity of Ruskin’s books along with our subject’s build date, it seems likely that someone, the architect or the builder or the client, had access to a copy of The Stones of Venice.